 To buy this tome, please email your full name and address, including country to email@example.com

-Currently we can only take payment by Paypal, but copies may also be purchsed in person from the gallery on Clapham Common.
+Currently we can only take payment by Paypal, but copies may also be purchsed in person from the gallery in Clapham.